ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-api/index.md

 ## Launching Filters

-How filters are launched can be customised if `colDef.columnMenu = 'new'`.
+How filters are launched can be customised if grid option `columnMenu = 'new'`.

 `colDef.suppressHeaderFilter = true` can be used to disable the button in the header that opens the filter.